-Every Class 12 Accountancy resource on Collegedunia is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and refined against the last five years of CBSE Board Accountancy papers.
+Subject experts make every Class 12 Accountancy resource on Collegedunia.
+Each one maps to the 2026-27 NCERT and is checked against the last five years of CBSE Board Accountancy papers.

 All NCERT Class 12 Accountancy Resource Listings

-Browse every resource type for Class 12 Accountancy from one place.
-Each card below opens the dedicated listing page that links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.
+Browse every resource type for Class 12 Accountancy in one place.
+Each card below opens its own listing page.
+That page links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.

 Class 12 Accountancy Quick Video Walkthrough